 There are no “unimportant details” when developing a new product for Apple, even if it concerns such seemingly insignificant things as the screen’s shade or the phone’s angle.
 One of the main rules for the company’s leaders is that they must know how the product is organized at least three levels down.
 This helps to create innovative products quickly and efficiently.

 Attention to detail is especially evident when product managers present products to senior management.
 They break the product down to its atoms to understand how it works.
 This allows them to carefully analyze every aspect of the product and make sure no detail is overlooked.
-Many tech companies claim to be detail-oriented, but very few can match Apple's attention to detail, which ensures the final result is of excellent quality.
+Many tech companies claim to be detail-oriented, but very few can match Apple’s attention to detail.

 4. Debate is an integral part of teamwork